Today it seems trivial, but establishing a connection between two offices used to be not so simple process.

 By adopting a VPN connection, your company will be promoting remote access or transferring corporate information using a network that is not managed by your team.
 Although this format lowers costs, information may be subject to interception attempts in transport.

 That’s why it’s crucial to ensure how the implementation of your VPN provides security in the tunnels.
-Blockbit UTM takes this security into the tunnel by adopting encryption in both IPSec and SSL implementations.
+Blockbit Platform takes this security into the tunnel by adopting encryption in both IPSec and SSL implementations.
 You might want to access a demo to learn more about the solution.

 When correctly deployed, the technology promotes security and integrity of information and private platforms.

 Download now: Cybersecurity Survival Guide